ycao56/homebridge-docker/README.md

 npm install -g homebridge-synology
 ```

-Note that you can also use this file to install server dependencies.
 Since version 2.1 all commands get executed as root.

 ### 3. Start Container

-After your plugins are configured, you're now ready to launch the Docker container.
+After your plugins have been configured, you can launch the Docker container.

 ![Launch container.](https://raw.githubusercontent.com/marcoraddatz/homebridge-docker/master/doc/docker-2.png)